May 13, 2020

 Natalie and I met the very first year I began blogging and have been friends ever since.
 We share the love of creating whole food recipes using clean ingredients, an addiction to cheese, and the resistance to following mainstream trends.
 By now you can probably guess that Natalie’s cookbooks are my absolute favorite.

-Both of Natalie’s cookbooks, The Big Book of Paleo Slow Cooking and The Big Book of Paleo Pressure Cooking are my go-to resources when I’m low on inspiration and desiring a delicious home cooked meal that can be prepared easily any night of the week.
+Both Natalie’s cookbooks, The Big Book of Paleo Slow Cooking and The Big Book of Paleo Pressure Cooking are my go-to resources when I’m low on inspiration and desiring a delicious home-cooked meal that can be prepared easily any night of the week.
 In essence, when I’m sick of my own cooking, I turn to Natalie.

 When pressed to divulge my favorite between the two, I would have to go with The Big Book of Paleo Pressure Cooking.
 As reluctant as I was to evolve from my slow cooker, there is just no denying the convenience of the pressure cooker!
 Recipes in both books are equally magnificent, but I simply use my pressure cooker more often than my slow cooker.
 The upside to having to choose between slow cooking and pressure cooking is Natalie has converted the recipes in both books to use either one!

 The Big Book of Paleo Pressure Cooking includes 150 recipes for everyday dinners as well as entertaining for guests.
 The book is broken into dish type and meat type.
 Within the dinner section, you’ll find recipes for poultry, beef, pork and lamb, and seafood.
 There is also a section on vegetable side dishes and even a section on dessert!
 There is a chapter for Pantry Essentials, which is awesome for those who are new to cooking, the paleo diet, and/or the pressure cooker.